-Review – The Keeper of Happy Endings by Barbara Davis
+The Keeper of Happy Endings by Barbara Davis: Book Review

 Looks Like Books contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these affiliate links I may receive compensation at no extra cost to you.
 See my Disclaimer to learn more.

-The Keeper of Happy Endings is the latest book by Barbara Davis, just published on October 1, 2021.
-Barbara Davis is a new author for me.
-I just finished reading this book and it was the first one written by her that I’ve personally read.
+The Keeper of Happy Endings by Barbara Davis was published on October 1, 2021, and it was the first of her books I read.

 I don’t call many books “ridiculous.”
 However……